2018–19 NC State Wolfpack women's basketball team

 The 2018–19 NC State Wolfpack women's basketball team represented North Carolina State University during the 2018–19 NCAA Division I women's basketball season.
 The Wolfpack, led by sixth-year head coach Wes Moore, played their home games at Reynolds Coliseum and were members of the Atlantic Coast Conference.
 They finished the season 28–6, 11–5 in ACC play to finish in a tie for third place.
 They advanced to the semifinals of the ACC women's tournament, where they lost to Louisville.
-They received at-large bid of the NCAA women's tournament, where they defeated Maine and Kentucky in the first and second rounds to advance to the sweet sixteen for the 2nd straight year where they lost to Iowa.
+They received an at-large bid to the NCAA women's tournament, where they defeated Maine and Kentucky in the first and second rounds to advance to the sweet sixteen for the second straight year, where they lost to Iowa.

 Previous season

 They finished the 2017–18 season 26–9, 11–5 in ACC play to finish in a tie for fourth place.
-They advanced to the semifinals of the ACC women's tournament where they lost to Louisville.
-They received at-large bid of the NCAA women's tournament where they defeated Elon and Maryland in the first and second rounds before losing to Mississippi State in the sweet sixteen.
+They advanced to the semifinals of the ACC women's tournament, where they lost to Louisville.
+They received an at-large bid to the NCAA women's tournament, where they defeated Elon and Maryland in the first and second rounds before losing to Mississippi State in the sweet sixteen.